diegogosmar/conversationalai/README.md

 # Conversational AI
-Conversational AI application demos for Virtual Agents
+Conversational AI applications demos for Virtual Agents

 **About**

-Prompt engineering based example for Conversationa AI application
+Prompt engineering based examples for Conversational AI applications

 **Use case**

-People with disabilities asking for help during a Boat trip.
+1. People with disabilities asking for help during a Boat trip.
+2. Pizza delivery order management